PeterCamilleri/docs/ps_2/README.md

 * The_PS_2_Mouse_Interface - This document is a thorough review of all aspects of the PS/2 mice and their interfacing requirements.

+Also of interest:

+An excellent posting on Mouse protocols: ( http://everything2.com/title/Mouse+protocol )